-The accounting convention adopted in the accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments, which are consequently measured at fair value.
+The accounting convention adopted in the accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
 The accounts have been prepared on a going concern basis.

 B Prior Period Adjustments, Changes in Accounting Policies and Estimates and Errors